dataflake/dataflake.ldapconnection/docs/usage.rst

 ==============================

-:mod:`dataflake.ldapconnection` provides an abstraction layer on top of :term:`python-ldap`.
+:mod:`dataflake.ldapconnection` provides an abstraction layer on top of :term:`pyldap`.
 It offers a connection object with simplified methods for inserting, modifying, searching and deleting records in the LDAP directory tree.
 Failover/redundancy can be achieved by supplying connection data for more than one LDAP server.